pedrogcmartin/NVS-QA/README.md

 + Nerfacto [4]
 + NeRF++ [5]

-For the synthetic scenes, the selected FF synthesis methods were:
+The NeRF methods selected for the FF synthetic scenes were:
 + DVGO [1]
 + Instant-NGP [2]
 + Mip-NeRF 360 [3]